Getting Started/Quick Start

 springDependency = { id = "io.spring.dependency-management", version.ref = "springDependency" }

-2. find the command, parse to the Terminal, Example: gradlew clean build -x test -x wireTest -x stubTest;
+2. Copy the command into your terminal, for example gradlew clean build -x test -x wireTest -x stubTest

 ApiHug Wire Project